Skip to main content

 • A student has accommodations (IEPs, schedule changes, etc.)

-How to exempt an assignment
+How to exempt an assignment or topic

 1. Navigate to the Scorebook tab in your Educator Portal